chackett24/chackett24.github.io/index.md

 ## About Me

-Hey, I’m Casey Hackett, a problem solver with a passion for finance, technology, and automation.
-Currently, I’m a student at Lehigh, diving deep into quantitative methods, systematic trading, and large-scale data analysis.
+Hi, I’m Casey Hackett.
+I’m a problem solver with a strong interest in finance, technology, and automation.
+I’m currently studying at Lehigh University, where I focus on quantitative methods, systematic trading, and large-scale data analysis.
 <!-- Upload your own photo and change the path -->

 <p style="text-align:center;">